Skip to content

 • Two handcrafted rim salts.
 Sweet Corn for sweetness, Key Lime for brightness.

-Each kit makes 24-plus drinks, marinates four meals, and rims every glass for several months of hosting.
-Naturally vegan and gluten-free at the seasoning level.
+Each kit makes 16 to 24 drinks, marinates four meals, and rims every glass for several months of hosting.
+Naturally vegan and gluten-friendly at the seasoning level.
 Shelf-stable for two years sealed.

 Shop a single kit →